DYefremov/DemonEditor/README.md

 Insert - copies the selected channels from the main list to the bouquet or inserts (creates) a new bouquet.
 Ctrl + X  - only  in bouquet list.
 Ctrl + C - only in services list.
 Clipboard is "rubber".
 There is an accumulation before the insertion!
-F2 - rename the bouquet.
+Ctrl + E, F2 - edit/rename.
 Ctrl + S, T, E in Satellites edit tool for create and edit satellite or transponder.
 Ctrl + L - parental lock.
 Ctrl + H - hide/skip.